microprediction/rediz/README.md

 ### TLDR:

-At www.3za.org the Rediz library is used to create a public read, write permission-based shared remote database that anyone can publish data streams to for a nominal cost of their choosing (as little as 0.0001 USD per update).
+At www.3za.org the Rediz library is used to create a public read, write permission-based shared remote database that anyone can publish data streams to for a nominal cost.
 An update overwrites a value in this database keyed by a name (a string, synonymous with a URL at www.3za.org).
-People publish streams because it is a very cost effective way to receive predictions and insight (such as suggestions for causally related data) and in some cases advances civic and scientific goals.
-Stream ownership take the form of a write_key (usually a UUID).
-Every stream update, which is to say a set() or mset(), triggers an extremely lightweight reward mechanism which distributes credits to those making accurate probabilistic micro-forecasts.
-Rediz is not designed to replace prediction markets aimed at human participation but rather, real-time out of sample Machine Learning and statistical battles between algorithms that might be deployed as running processes or microservices.
+People publish streams because it is a very cost effective way to receive predictions and insight (such as suggestions for causally related data).
+Every stream update, which is to say a set() or mset(), triggers a reward mechanism distributing credits to those providing prescient scenarios.

+ Rediz can process several hundred thousand contributed scenarios per second - which is somewhat comparable to Nasdaq processing a similar number of orders.

 ### Publishing live data